9seconds/isitbullshit/README.rst

         }
     }

 You've got an idea, right?
 Pretty common and rather simple.
-Let's compose schema and verify it.
+Let's compose a schema and verify it.

 .. code-block:: python